Baby Not Crawling Or Pulling Up At 10 Months—What To Do? | Essential Steps Now

 How Muscle Tone Affects Movement

 Muscle tone refers to the natural tension in muscles when at rest.
-Babies with low tone might appear floppy and struggle with postural control needed for sitting up or standing.
+Babies with low tone might appear floppy and struggle with postural control needed for sitting up, crawling, or standing.

 Conversely, high muscle tone (hypertonia) can also interfere with smooth movement.
-Both conditions require assessment by pediatricians or therapists to tailor interventions.
+Both situations may need assessment by a pediatrician or therapist to decide whether support is needed.

 If you notice your baby seems unusually floppy or stiff and isn’t progressing in motor skills, professional advice is crucial.